Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit guidance: 'Use this to understand the shape of the x402 ecosystem before drilling into specific services or wallets.'
-Implies when not to use (for specific services/wallets) and suggests alternatives.
+The description explicitly states 'Use this to understand the shape of the x402 ecosystem before drilling into specific services or wallets,' giving clear context for when to use it.
+It lacks explicit when-not-to-use but implies it's an exploratory starting point.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.